 The POST System Plan aligns future investments with community needs to establish clear and realistic goals, initiatives and implementation strategies for new and improved park facilities and programs.
-It complements goals outlined in the city's 2040 Comprehensive Plan (Chapter 4 - Parks, Trails and Open Space), the Natural Resources Master Plan (NRMP) to preserve, protect and restore open space and significant natural resources in Minnetonka, and the Trail Improvement Plan (TIP) to provide opportunities
+It complements both the Natural Resources Master Plan (NRMP) to preserve, protect and restore open space and significant natural resources in Minnetonka and the Trail Improvement Plan (TIP) to provide opportunities for people of all abilities and access to parks and open spaces.
+Recommendations in the POST System Plan are based on community input as well as analyses of demographic changes, future trends and Minnetonka's current park system.
+The POST System Plan provides a framework to